bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/glossary/api.md

 An API (Application Programming Interface) is a set of features and rules that exist inside a software program (the application) enabling interaction with it through software - as opposed to a human user interface.
 The API can be seen as a simple contract (the interface) between the application offering it and other items, such as third party software or hardware.

-In Web development, an API is generally a set of code features (e.g. {{glossary("method","methods")}}, {{Glossary("property","properties")}}, events, and {{Glossary("URL","URLs")}}) that a developer can use in their apps for interacting with components of a user's web browser, or other software/hardware on the user's computer, or third party websites and services.
+In Web development, an API is generally a set of code features (e.g. method","methods" property","properties" events, and URL","URLs" ) that a developer can use in their apps for interacting with components of a user's web browser, or other software/hardware on the user's computer, or third party websites and services.

 For example: